Changfeng1992/SiFei/index.md

 ### About me:
 I am a sixth year Phd student at [SCMS](http://www.scms.fudan.edu.cn/), Fudan University under supervision Prof. [Meng Chen](http://homepage.fudan.edu.cn/mchen/) and Prof. [Zhiyuan Li](http://homepage.fudan.edu.cn/zhiyuanli/?winzoom=1).
 From fall 2021, I will be a posdoc at [BICMR](https://bicmr.pku.edu.cn/).

 Research Interest: Algebraic Geometry and related Topics.
-Currently I work on compactifications of moduli space and its birational geometry, also  cohomology and cycle theory on moduli space.
+Currently I work on compactifications of moduli space and its birational geometry, also  cohomology and cycle theory on moduli spaces.

 My CV is <a href=" https://changfeng1992.github.io/SiFei/CV.pdf" target="_blank">here</a>.